-Ballet of The Twentieth Century
+Maurice Bejart’s Ballet of The Twentieth Century

 The Concert Ballet Duo

-Miss Robinson was the recipient of The Alabama Shakespeare Festival’s 1996 Pioneer Award, and is the subject of an Alabama Public TV documentary entitled THE CHOREOGRAPHY OF DYANN ROBINSON, which is part of a series called the ALABAMA EXPERIENCE.
+Miss Robinson was the recipient of The Alabama Shakespeare Festival’s 1996 Pioneer Award and is the subject of an Alabama public TV documentary entitled The Choreography of Dyann Robinson, which is part of a series called The Alabama Experience.
 Miss Robinson was also a recipient of a 2001 Governor’s Arts Award, presented by The Alabama State Council on The Arts.
-In the year 2002, she was appointed a member of The Alabama State Council on The Arts, and served a six year term.
+In the year 2002, she was appointed a member of The Alabama State Council on The Arts and served a six-year term.
 She is an Alabama State Council on the Arts Playwright Fellowship recipient.

-In addition to her work as playwright, and Director of TRT, Miss Robinson currently serves as Chairperson for the Tuskegee Historic Preservation Commission, and as Secretary for The World Conference of Mayors, Inc. (WCM), and the Historic Black Towns and Settlements Alliance, Inc. (HBTSA).
+In addition to her work as playwright and as director of TRT, Miss Robinson currently serves as Chairperson for the Tuskegee Historic Preservation Commission and as Secretary for both The World Conference of Mayors, Inc. (WCM) and the Historic Black Towns and Settlements Alliance, Inc. (HBTSA).